 These rates were updated in August 2022 to reflect how car insurance rates in Arkansas have changed up to this month.

 Cheapest Minimum Liability Car Insurance in Arkansas

-USAA offers the most affordable car insurance in Arkansas at an average cost of $304 per year but is only exclusively available for current and former military members and their families.
-MetLife charges the highest premiums for minimum liability coverage in the state, at an average cost of $1,039 per year.
+USAA offers the most affordable car insurance in Arkansas at an average cost of $302 per year but is exclusively available for current and former military members and their families.

 These prices are only estimates based on rates for an average Arkansas driver and should not be used to compare insurance prices.